 - Click to call sales buttons from a widgetized plugin …

-(Widgets control the order certain features display on your site)
+(Widgets control how certain features display on your site)

-Looking inside this site’s Widget area, you would see that these features appear on the site’s sidebar area in the same order as they have been arranged in the site’s active widget area …
+Looking inside this site’s Widget area, you would see that these features appear on the site in the same order as they were arranged in the site’s active widget section …

-If we reorganize these widgets in the Sidebar Widget Area using drag and drop …
+If we reorganize these widgets in the Widget Area by dragging & dropping elements in the widget area …

-(Drag & drop widgets in your widget area to rearrange their order)
+(Drag and drop widgets in your widget area to rearrange their order)

-The widget features have now been reorganized in the sidebar …
+The widget features have now been reordered in the sidebar …

-As you can see, this immediately changes the order of items in the site’s sidebar.
-Note in the screenshot below that the click to call function (3) is now first the sidebar menu, and the contact us banner (2) has been moved to the spot above the newsletter sign-up form (1) …
+This immediately reorganizes the layout of the site’s sidebar.
+Note in the screenshot below that the click to call feature (3) is now the first item on the sidebar menu, and the contact us banner (2) is located above the newsletter opt-in form (1) …

-Let’s go over some other useful things about WordPress widgets that are also worth knowing about:
+Let’s go over some other useful things worth keeping in mind when using widgets:

-Depending upon the actual WordPress theme that you have installed on your site, you’re also able to manage widgets without making actual changes to your site, so you can be sure that you like what you have done before committing any changes to the live website.
+Depending upon the theme that you have installed, you can also manage widgets without making actual changes to your site, so you can be sure that you like what you have done before committing your changes to the live website.

-You can do many edits in preview mode, like inserting, removing and moving around your active widgets to any widget areas that your theme makes available, and it’s all done in real time.
-If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site to visitors.
+You can do several modifications and adjustments to your widgets in preview mode, like inserting, removing and moving around the currently added widgets to any widget areas that your theme makes available, and everything is done in real time.
+If you like what you’ve done and click the “Save and Publish” button, your changes will then be instantly updated and reflected on your site.

 (Widget management – work in preview mode or configure widgets on the fly!)

-The ability to manage widgets inside your own dashboard is a valuable feature of WordPress.
-You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear before publishing it (to avoid making errors), or manage your widgets on the fly using the Widget editor screen as discussed previously.
+The ability to manage widgets from your dashboard is a valuable feature of WordPress.
+You can work in preview mode inside the WordPress Theme Customizer screen (Appearance > Customize) and see how your widget content will appear prior to publishing any changes (and avoid making mistakes), or change your widgets on the fly using the Widget editor screen shown previously.

-As we have shown you in an earlier example, WordPress lets you easily reorder how content is displayed in areas like your site’s sidebars, footers and navigation menus with just a few clicks of your mouse, using drag-&-drop technology …
+As we’ve explained in an earlier example, WordPress lets you completely reorganize how content is displayed in areas of your website or blog, like sidebars, footers and navigation menus with only a few clicks of your mouse button, using drag-and-drop technology …

-In the screenshot above, for example, you can see that we have redesigned the layout in the sidebar by switching the search and testimonial sections.
-As you now know, this was easily done by dragging and dropping the widgets into different positions inside the sidebar widget area.
+In the above screenshot, for example, you can see that we have easily change the widget elements in the site’s sidebar by switching the search and testimonial sections.
+As you now know, this was easily done by dragging and dropping the widget elements into different positions inside the sidebar widget area.

-Reorganize sidebar layout with widgets to improve visitor experience.
+Reorganize sidebar elements with widgets to improve user experience.

 Now … what about the widgets themselves?
 Can the widgets be customized instead of simply added, removed and rearranged?

-With many static websites, you would need to edit code in the site’s templates to reorganize the order of elements, make unique customizations to features on page elements like subscriber forms, or just add things like a list of your web pages, or a dropdown menu of your blog categories, an archives section, menus that display only selected pages, links to external sites, a list of your most popular posts, the latest excerpts of comments added to your posts, a section displaying image banners, testimonials or poll results, RSS content, video galleries, Twitter feeds, and more.
+With most traditionally-designed websites, you would need to edit code in your site’s templates to reorganize the order of elements, make unique customizations to features on page elements like shopping cart forms, or just add things like a list of pages on your website, or a dropdown menu of your categories, an archive section, customized menus, links to recommended resources, a list of your most popular posts, the latest post comments, a section displaying text ads, quotations or poll results, RSS feed content, images, Facebook feeds, and more.

-While some widgets are “fixed” in the sense that they provide little to no configurable options, other than to add an optional title to the widget as shown in the example below …
+While some widgets are “fixed” in the sense that they provide little to no customizable options, other than to add an optional title to the widget as shown in the example below …

-(Some widgets offer little to no customizable options)
+(Some widgets provide users with little to no configurable options)

-Many widgets provide various settings that allow you to further configure things.
-This includes making certain types of information hidden to your site visitors but visible to registered users, displaying additional forms, fields, or information, specifying sizes of sidebar images, videos, etc. and more …
+Many widgets provide a number of options that allow you to further customize these.
+This includes making certain types of information hidden to your site visitors but visible to registered users, displaying additional forms, fields, or information, specifying dimensions of sidebar images, videos, etc. and more …

 How To Use Widgets

 As we have just seen, widgets require no coding experience or programming expertise to use.
-Most widgets can be added to your site simply by activating a plugin and then dragging and dropping the plugin’s corresponding widget into your Active widgets area.
+Most widgets can be easily added to your WP web site simply by activating a plugin and then dragging and dropping the plugin’s corresponding widget into your Active widgets area.

-For useful tips and tricks to using widgets, see these great tutorials showing you how to use various widgets in WordPress to improve the effectiveness of your web site, plus many useful tips for getting the most out of WordPress with widgets:
+For some useful tips and tricks to using widgets, see these detailed tutorials showing you how to use a number of different widgets in WordPress to boost the effectiveness of your website, plus lots of great tips on how to get the most benefit out of WordPress with widgets: